-Loma del Pliegue Tumbado does not have anything spectacular and is far from being as marvellous as its neighbors, among others Cerro Torre
+Loma del Pliegue Tumbado does not have anything spectacular and is far from being as marvelous as its neighbors, among others Cerro Torre and Cerro Fitz Roy.

-However it provides you with the best view on these mountains.
-It also gives a chance to see them from the South / South-East side, as the usual hike will take you to see from their East side.
+However, it provides you with the best view on these mountains.
+It also gives a chance to see them from the South / South-East side, as the usual hike will take you to see from their Eastside.
+Hikers usually go to Laguna Torre or Laguna de los Tres to enjoy the view.
+This viewpoint is even better!

 *click on the left picture to enlarge one of the views from the trail*